runpod/docs/docs/instant-clusters/slurm.md

     This command should list one GPU from each of your two nodes.

-## Step 7: Submit a test job
+## Step 7: Submit a SLURM job script

-1. Create a test job script:
+1. Create a SLURM job script to test your cluster:

     ```bash
     cat > test_batch.sh << 'EOL'